 For psychology majors getting to know faculty isn’t easy.
-This is especially true if you attend a major state university in which most courses are taught by graduate students or adjunct faculty.
+This is especially true if you attend a large state university in which most courses are taught by graduate students or adjunct faculty.
 Nevertheless, doing so is crucial to your professional success.
 Beyond that, it can be fun and interesting and you may even form a life-long, professional relationship.

 Getting to know faculty is very important – First, and foremost because one can learn a great deal from them.
 Second, getting good grades and high GRE scores is not enough – to get into graduate school one needs excellent psychology, research experience and faculty references.
 So, how do you get to know faculty especially if your classes are very large?

 Ideally, you should start getting to know faculty early in your college experience, in your freshman year.
 This is not always so easy in a large university.
 If possible, enroll in small classes which require written work.
 Take more than one course from a faculty person, particularly if you only have access to larger classes.

 Be sure to participate in class.
 This is essential even if you must take exclusively large classes.
 Prepare to participate.
 You want the faculty person to remember you as a bright, articulate person.
 So, provide thoughtful responses.
 Do the reading prior to the class in which it will be discussed, and ask questions aimed at integrating the lecture with the reading.

 On days when you have not completed the reading, silence is the better part of valor.
 The myth perpetuated that you can snow faculty without doing the reading is false.
 Nearly all faculty find this behavior to be highly annoying.
 However, many do not call students on it for fear that they will alienate the well read but more reticent students from participating.